ZhengyuZhang96/DeeBLiF/README.md

 Official PyTorch code for our ICIP2022 paper "DeeBLiF: Deep blind light field image quality assessment by extracting angular and spatial information".
 Please refer to our [paper](https://ieeexplore-ieee-org.rproxy.insa-rennes.fr/document/9897951) for details.

+**Note: We first convert the dataset into h5 files in MATLAB and then train/test the model in PYTHON.**

 ### Requirements
 - PyTorch 1.7.1
 - python 3.8